apache/druid/druid-0.23-release-notes.md

 This release includes several additional improvements for SQL:

-- You no longer need to include a trailing slash `/` for JDBC connections to druid (#11737)
+- You no longer need to include a trailing slash `/` for JDBC connections to Druid (#11737)
-- You can now use scans to as outer queries (#11831)
+- You can now use scans as outer queries (#11831)
 - Added a class to sanitize JDBC exceptions and to log them (#11843)
 - Added type headers to response format to make it easier for clients to interpret the results of SQL queries (#11914)
 - Improved the way the `DruidRexExecutor` handles numeric arrays (#11968)
-- Druid now returns an empty result after optimizing a group by query to a time series query (#12065)
+- Druid now returns an empty result after optimizing a GROUP BY query to a time series query (#12065)
 - As an administrator, you can now configure the implementation for APPROX_COUNT_DISTINCT and COUNT(DISTINCT expr) in approximate mode (#11181)
 -